HynekPetrak/HynekPetrak/take_over_vcenter_670.md

    USERNAME  Myadmin                                                no        Username of admin user to add
 ```

 You should get your new admin user `Myadmin@vsphere.local` created with password `NewPassword123#`.
+As a bonus you get password hashes of all the other vcenter users from vsphere.local domain.

 Now go to the https://10.0.0.1/ui and logon to the vcenter.